 The importance of communication among researchers, between researchers and the public, and within institutions of higher learning, was a theme that ran throughout the Hate Comes to Campus event.
 Events like the 2019 Global Education Forum are a key component of this project, bringing together all of these stakeholders for an intensive, animated, and ultimately encouraging free exchange of ideas and experiences.
 As these challenges continue to unfold, these brief but in-depth exchanges promise to build that crucial network of mutual collaboration and support to meet the pressing problems of hate on campus and beyond.

-Mr Brian Hughes is an Early Career Research Fellow at CARR and Doctoral candidate at the School of Communication, American University.
+Mr Brian Hughes is a Doctoral Fellow at CARR and Doctoral candidate at the School of Communication, American University.
 His profile can be found here:

 © Brian Hughes.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).